vertica/VerticaPy/docs/source/examples_business_booking.rst

 Booking
 ========

-This example uses the 'Expedia' dataset to predict, based on site activity, whether a user is likely to make a booking.
+This example uses the ``expedia`` dataset to predict, based on site activity, whether a user is likely to make a booking.
 You can download the Jupyter Notebook of the study `here <https://github.com/vertica/VerticaPy/blob/master/examples/understand/business/booking/booking.ipynb>`_ and the dataset `here <https://www.kaggle.com/c/expedia-hotel-recommendations/data>`_.

 - **cnt:** Number of similar events in the context of the same user session.
 - **user_location_city:** The ID of the city in which the customer is located.